12/31/2014

 To minimize the list of hungry mouths he makes his nephews dress up as the 3 French hens while he takes over the role of the partridge.
 When he tries to sabotage the parade, he gets tied up to his tree.

-Imagine his shock when the whole parade doesn't go his house, but that of Scrooge's neighbor who is so happy about the joy her dog is having that she signs over ten oil wells to Scrooge!
+Imagine his shock when the whole parade doesn't go to his house, but that of Scrooge's neighbor who is so happy about the joy her dog is having that she signs over ten oil wells to Scrooge!

 Donald himself hardly escapes the pan while Scrooge comes back to his senses and tries to figure out what happened.
 When he can't work it out, he goes back to his list ... one golf ball for Donald, one marble each for Huey, Dewey, and Louie ......